Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Furstenberg set problem: Lower bound II

 Since $\bigcup_{W\in\cW}\Xi_W$ is a $(s_1,t_1;n-1,k)$-set, by \eqref{conditionprop2}, we have

 \end{proof}

-The next lemma is a recursive inequality of $\bF(s,t;n,k)$, which can be used to bound the right hand side of \eqref{lempig2ineq}. \begin{lemma} Suppose $(s,t;n,k)$ is admissible and $n\ge k+2$.
-Suppose there exist numbers $t_1,t_2,s_1$, such that
+The next lemma is a recursive inequality of $\bF(s,t;n,k)$, which can be used to bound the right-hand side of \eqref{lempig2ineq}. \begin{lemma} Suppose $(s,t;n,k)$ is admissible and $n\ge k+2$.
+Suppose that there exist numbers $t_1,t_2,s_1$, such that

 and

 Then,

 \end{lemma}